Luffy-456/Luffy-scripts/README.md

 remove.sh

-this branch is for yaap
+this branch is for infinity